agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 {% endraw %}

 Notice that I didn't replace `~~`, I replaced `<del>`.
-This is because the template Liquid substitutes _after_ the Markdown is compiled to HTML.
+This is because the template Liquid substitutes _after_ the Markdown is compiled to HTML, and so `~~` has already been removed from the page.

 ### Replacement